Chiesanuova

-Etymology

-From Italian chiesa ("church") + nuova, feminine singular of nuovo ("new").
+Chiesanuova (Cisanòva; lit.
+'New church') is one of the nine castelli of San Marino.
+It has a population of 1,191 inhabitants (January 2025) in an area of 5.46 km2.
+The castello is governed by a Captain and a seven-member Junta, with Marino Rosti serving as Captain since 2020.
+Formerly known as Pennarossa until the administrative reforms of 1943–1944, Chiesanuova borders two San Marinese municipalities and three Italian communes, and is divided into seven curazie (parishes).

 History

 The medieval castle of Busignano was situated in this area, and in 1320, its inhabitants decided to join San Marino.
 The name Chiesanuova dates back to the 16th century, around the rebuilding of the church of Saint Giovanni Battista in Curte, which no longer exists.
 The renovation of Salvatore Conti Square was conceived by the Italian poet, writer, and screenwriter Tonino Guerra and completed in 2011.
+Chiesanuova was historically known as Pennarossa before the administrative reforms of 1943–1944, when its name was officially changed.
+It was formally established as one of the nine castelli (administrative districts) of San Marino in the 1925 Regulation (No. 7, March 16, 1925).
+Before being officially recognized as a castello, it was considered in practice to be a ninth district in addition to the official eight districts established in 1945.

-In the 2021 San Marino abortion referendum, Chiesanuova voted the most against the legalization of abortion up to 12 weeks, with the "NO" vote at 27.05%.
-The "YES" vote reached 72.95%.
+In the 2021 San Marino abortion referendum, Chiesanuova voted the most against the legalization of abortion up to 12 weeks, with the "No" vote at 27.05%.
+The "Yes" vote reached 72.95%.

 Geography

-It borders the San Marino municipalities San Marino and Fiorentino and the Italian municipalities Sassofeltrio, Verucchio and San Leo.
+Chiesanuova borders the San Marino municipalities San Marino and Fiorentino and the Italian municipalities Sassofeltrio, Verucchio and San Leo.
+It contains seven curazie: Caladino, Confine, Galavotto, Molarini, Poggio Casalino, Poggio Chiesanuova, and Teglio.

-The Project San Marino-Sarajevo

-On 14 July 2010, on the initiative of the Capitano di Castello (Mayor) Franco Santi and the San Marino ambassador in Sarajevo Michele Chiaruzzi, the Giunta di Castello (local government) placed a monumental plaque in memory of the Srebrenica massacre (Bosnia and Herzegovina).
-It is one of the first public monuments in Europe dedicated to those events.